 Using Wireless Mouse

-|Click||Tap on touchpad or left click button|
+|Click||Tap on touchpad with single finger or left click button|

 |Double click||Double tap on touchpad|